SiWolf/SCORE/README.md

 ## 4. License

 This project is licensed under the GPLv3 License.
-See the [LICENSE.md](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.